-Additionally, there are so many ways to fund your adoption!
+There are so many ways to fund your adoption!
 You can learn more about AGCI specific grants, adoption loans, and employee benefits and more on our How to Fund Page!

-POST-ADOPTION SERVICE: $2,500 This fee allows us to provide post-adoption support services to your family and process post-adoption reports.
-(Due with completion of referral packet)
+POST-ADOPTION SERVICE: This fee allows us to provide post-adoption support services to your family and process post-adoption reports. *If adopting siblings, agency and orphan care fees increase.

 HOME STUDY AND POST-ADOPTION*

-POST-ADOPTION SERVICES: $400 per report; $225 per report for each additional child.
-These fees cover the cost for AGCI to provide post-placement visits and reports upon arrival home.
-(Due with completion of referral packet)
+POST-ADOPTION REPORTS: These fees cover the cost for your home study agency to provide post-placement visits and reports upon arrival home.
+These fees vary depending on your home study agency.

 HAITI COUNTRY FEES & EXPENSES

 Fee Disclosure: All fees paid to AGCI are paid in advance of service.
 AGCI fees are non-refundable and may not be waived.
-If services are terminated and a refund is due, all refunds will be processed within 60 days of withdrawal and/or closure of the adoption file upon receiving the Adoption Termination Contract.
+If services are terminated and a refund is due, all refunds will be processed within 60 days of withdrawal and/or closure of the adoption file upon receiving the Adoption Termination Contract

 “We adopted twice through AGCI and I’ve continuously felt that AGCI is for both the adopted family and the children– first for the children, which is so important to us.
 I have never felt that AGCI operated like a business, but truly a ministry of love and care for children and families.
 I worked with other agencies, and I have a large community in the adoption world, so I know that the way things are done at AGCI is unique.
-I always felt that, if there was ever a question or a problem, no stone was left unturned to get us the right support and the right answer.”–Kristin McCort
+I always felt that, if there was ever a question or a problem, no stone was left unturned to get us the right support and the right answer.”

 HAITI IN-COUNTRY TEAM